Phil Jackson: Los Angeles Lakers (1999–2004, 2005–2011)

 On January 7, 2007, Jackson won his 900th game, then placing him 9th on the all-time win list for NBA coaches.
 With this win, Jackson became the fastest to reach 900 career wins, doing so in only 1,264 games and beating Pat Riley's previous record of 900 in 1,278 games.

 On December 12, 2007, after announcing he would return to his position as coach just a few days prior, Jackson inked a 2-year contract extension to continue his tenure with the Los Angeles Lakers through the end of the 2009–2010 season.

 During the 2007–08 season, the Lakers were able to obtain Pau Gasol in a trade with the Memphis Grizzlies.
 With another star to pair with Bryant, Jackson coached the Lakers to an appearance in the 2008 NBA Finals against the Boston Celtics.
 Boston went on to win the series 4–2, in the process handing Jackson and the Lakers their worst playoff loss ever in Game 6, a 39-point defeat.
 It was only the second time in 11 appearances that Jackson had lost an NBA Finals.

 On December 25, 2008, Jackson became the sixth coach to win 1,000 games, with the Lakers defeating the Celtics in their first matchup since the last year's finals.
-He was the fastest to win 1,000 games, surpassing Pat Riley, who had taken 11 more games than Jackson.
+He was the fastest to win 1,000 games, surpassing Riley, who had taken 11 more games than Jackson.

 Jackson again coached the Lakers to the NBA Finals in 2009, defeating the Utah Jazz, Houston Rockets, and Denver Nuggets in the process.
 In the Finals, the Lakers defeated the Orlando Magic 4–1, clinching Jackson's 10th NBA championship as head coach and surpassing the record for most championships won by a head coach previously held by him and Red Auerbach.

 On February 3, 2010, Jackson recorded his 534th win as Lakers head coach, surpassing Pat Riley to become the most successful coach in franchise history.
 The Lakers would go on to a fifth consecutive playoff berth in 2010.
-They defeated the Oklahoma City Thunder, Utah Jazz, and Phoenix Suns in the playoffs before defeating the Boston Celtics in the 2010 NBA Finals, earning Jackson his 11th NBA championship as head coach and his fifth with the Lakers.
+They defeated the Oklahoma City Thunder, Jazz, and Suns in the playoffs before defeating the Celtics in the 2010 NBA Finals, earning Jackson his 11th NBA championship as head coach and his fifth with the Lakers.